cpittet/ada-teamphilippe/index.md

 To find more accurate insights about these possible trends, let's consider the coefficients obtained with a linear regression taking as input all the 6 features above and as output the (delayed) average stock price.
-The statistically significant coefficients at level 5\% are shown in color, the others in gray.
-Over the 6 features, only 3 are statistically significant at level 5\%.
+The statistically significant coefficients at level 5% are shown in color, the others in gray.
+Over the 6 features, only 3 are statistically significant at level 5%.
 Surprisingly, the coefficient associated to the negative sentiment for the men is positive.
 This means that the more negative the men quotes are the higher the stock prices tend to be.

 Women quotes are a good sign for the price whereas the number of men quotes is a bad omen for the stock price.
 Indeed, the number of quotes made by men is negative whereas the one for women is positive.

-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="600" allowfullscreen="true" src="figures/coeffs_gender.html"></iframe>
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="300" allowfullscreen="true" src="figures/coeffs_gender.html"></iframe>

+Does the model fit well the data ?
+Our linear regression model reaches a $R^2$ score of 0.36.
+So it is able to capture more variance than a constant model.

 #### Where do they come from ?